 In an effort to develop such home-grown leadership, the Aga Khan Academies in Hyderabad and Mombasa run an intensive talent identification programme.
 It was established six years ago in Mombasa under the guidance of Paul Davis, Dean of Admissions, in collaboration with Dr. John Munro, a researcher from the University of Melbourne who is an expert in identifying gifted students from diverse backgrounds.
 The talent identification programme works to identify top Grade 6 students from across Kenya with exceptional intellectual ability and leadership potential.

 Identifying future leaders is a challenge.
-The Academies aren’t simply looking for the students who are at the top of their class, but for those with leadership capacity – a quality that can be difficult to discern in a child.
-The admissions process is made more challenging by the Academies’ commitment to provide students from rural and marginalised backgrounds – students who wouldn't necessarily seek a spot in the Academies independently – with an opportunity to obtain admission.
+The Academies are not simply looking for the students who are at the top of their class, but for those with leadership capacity – a quality that can be difficult to discern in a child.
+The admissions process is made more challenging by the Academies’ commitment to provide students from rural and marginalised backgrounds – students who would not necessarily seek a spot in the Academies independently – with an opportunity to obtain admission.

 In order to identify talented students from these communities, the Aga Khan Academy, Mombasa reaches out to its network of government and not-for-profit schools, including those benefiting from other Aga Khan Development Network programmes.
 Principals and Grade 6 teachers from these schools nominate outstanding students in their classes.
 These students are pre-screened by the Admissions staff, and the most promising are interviewed.